subnr01/javasmartphone/snatara1_Project1_Unit6/README.txt

 Design
 ----------

-The idea is demonstrate configuring a automobile via servlets.
+The idea is demonstrate storing automobile object information into the mysql database.
-The servlets enable
-configuration via a nice GUI.

-The GUI receives the inputs and displays the modified automobile OptionSets and Options with the final price.
+The database is populated with automobile information run by sql statements from the java server code.

-The server stores the automobile information in a in memory linked hash map, so whenever the client requests this information, the server can pass this information to the client.
+In addition to the in memory
+linked hash map, the server stores the automobile information in the database as well.

-The server functionality is realised by the introduction of the server class while the client functionality is realised by the introduction of the
-Socketclient class.

-The server runs on a provided port accepting client connections continuosly.

-The client on the other hand connects to the server at the given ip address and the port number and starts the request/response operations.

-As mentioned, the client can read a properties file and send the information to the Server as a properties object.

-A new class named "BuildCarModelOptions" implements a new introduced interface called AutoServer.
-The Autoserver provides generic interfaces to read from properties object or read from normal file information.

-The Server uses the "BuildCarModelOptions" object to read the automobile information received from the client either by properties or by text file.

-Coming to the servlets,
-two new Servlets are introduced.
-1. SelectModel which enables the user to select a car model
-2. UserSelectedOptions which enables the user to input the new values for the options of the Optionsets.

-The results are displayed via a jsp web page.

-The objective of this exercise is same as the last assignment, with the only difference being that the configuration and display is now enabled as web pages.
+Most of the functionality in this unit is implemented on the server side.
+A new interface “DatabaseAuto” is introduced to insert,update,delete automobile information into the mysql database.

+The BuildAuto implements this interface which and routes data into the database by invoking the methods of a newly introduced class “DatabaseIO”.
+The methods of “DatabaseIO” provide the interface to the database by connecting to the database and performing create/delete/modify operations with the database.

 Class diagram
 ----------------

-Two new classes added:
-1. SelectModel: spawns a servlet and enables the user to select a car model via  a web page.
-2. UserSelectedOptions spawns a servlet and enables the user to inputs new values and view the final configuration with the total price.
+1. New class “DatabaseIO” is introduced, which acts as an interface to the database for CRUD operations.
+2. New interface “DatabaseAuto” is introduced which provides interfaces for the Automobile object to interact with database.